brunorabelo/MultiChat/README.rst

 Based on the MultiChat developed by @andrewgodwin: https://github.com/andrewgodwin/channels-examples/tree/master/multichat

-This is a dockerized, ready for production of real time chat built with Django and Channels.
+This is a dockerized, ready for production real time chat built with Django and Channels.

 Basic example of a multi-room chatroom, with messages from all rooms a user is in multiplexed over a single WebSocket connection.